Parking Rules and Regulations

 Parking is prohibited in the following areas: in driveways, on walkways and grassed areas, within yellow-lined areas, in service and loading areas or any area where official signs or markings indicate Restricted or No Parking.

-There is NO student parking in any of the surface lots on Midtown at any time.
+Student parking is not permitted in any of the surface lots on Midtown at any time.

-Overnight parking (11 p.m. to 6 a.m.) is prohibited in any of the Midtown campus surface lots (i.e., the faculty/staff lot off Fifth Avenue; the White Hall/Fairfield Hall lot off White Street; University Hall lots, front and back; Haas Library Lot, the Visitors Lot at Old Main and the Newbury Hall lot off Roberts Avenue).
+Overnight parking (11pm to 6am) is prohibited in any of the Midtown campus surface lots (i.e. the faculty/staff lot on Fifth Avenue; the White Hall/Fairfield Hall lot on White Street; University Hall lots, front and back; Haas Library Lot, the Visitors’ Lot at Old Main and the Newbury Hall lot off Roberts Avenue).
 Any vehicles parked in those lots during that time will be ticketed for overnight parking regardless of how long the vehicle was parked there.
 Midtown residents who have visitors should advise their guests to park in the White Street garage.

 The responsibility of finding a legal parking space rests with the motor vehicle operator.
 Lack of space is not considered a valid excuse for violation of these regulations.
 Parking on campus is limited and cannot be guaranteed.

-The university reserves the right to tow any vehicle that is illegally parked.
-Owners of towed vehicles will be required to pay all costs involved in the removing, impounding, and storage of such vehicles.
+The University reserves the right to tow any vehicle that is illegally parked.
+Owners of towed vehicles will be required to pay all costs involved in the removal, impounding, and storage of such vehicles.
 In addition to the impounding fees, a parking violation fine will be assessed.

-Staff, faculty, and students must assume responsibility for informing their guests of the university’s parking regulations.
+Staff, faculty, and students are responsible for informing their guests of the University’s parking regulations.
 Temporary and visitor permits may be obtained from the University Police Department on Midtown campus.
-Parking in the Old Main Visitor’s Lot is limited to One hour.
+Parking in the Old Main Visitor’s Lot is limited to one hour.
 If the visitor knows that they will be more than one hour, they must obtain a Temporary Visitor Pass from the Police Department on Roberts Avenue and place it on the dashboard of their vehicle.

 No person shall destroy or in any way deface any sign or traffic control device.